 Omaha was founded on white supremacy.
 Since then, both formal and informal forces throughout the city have worked continuously to impose, maintain and expand white supremacy throughout the city, state and nation.
 The stories of Mondo we Langa and Ed Poindexter are examples of what that looks like.
 Understood in the context of North Omaha history, it is easy to see they aren’t the only examples; however, they are among the most powerful.

-Understanding North Omaha
+The Context of North Omaha

 The Civil Rights movement has been active in Omaha since the 1920s, when activists, politicians and community leaders called for African Americans to be granted full human rights.
 At the hands of the DePorres Club and 4CL, the movement surged forward in the 1940s, 50s and 60s, against A LOT of barriers.